gfay63/rotowire-api-client/README.md

 [![Known Vulnerabilities](https://snyk.io/test/npm/rotowire-api-client/badge.svg)](https://snyk.io/test/npm/rotowire-api-client)
 ![GitHub top language](https://img.shields.io/github/languages/top/gfay63/rotowire-api-client)
 [![GitHub Sponsors](https://img.shields.io/github/sponsors/gfay63)](https://github.com/sponsors/gfay63)

 </div>

 Welcome to the comprehensive interface for the Rotowire API Client!

 This package provides a seamless integration with the Rotowire API, allowing developers to fetch sports data with ease.
 It's been refactored and optimized to provide a straightforward experience.
-This, in part, uses the Open API v3 [Open API Generator](https://openapi-generator.tech/).
+It is derived in part from the Rotowire API using Open API v3 [Open API Generator](https://openapi-generator.tech/).

 > 🚨 Disclaimer
 >
-> This package initially provides access to a select set of Rotowire APIsthat have been acquired for my project from Rotowire.
-Additionally, not all use cases have been exhaustively tested or verified.
+> While this package provides comprehensive access to the Rotowire API, due to the vastness and complexity of the APIs, not all use cases have been exhaustively tested or verified.
 Users are encouraged to test the package in their specific contexts and report any issues they encounter.
 Contributions and feedback are always welcome!

 ## 🌟 Why Use This?

-- **Partial Coverage**: This package offers complete access to the a select set of Rotowire Endpoints.
+- **Full Coverage**: This package offers complete access to the Rotowire API.
+No more partial implementations or missing features.
 - **Optimized for Use**: The refactoring ensures that accessing and using the API is as intuitive and straightforward as possible.
 - **Full documentation**: See [full documentation of the API Specification](https://gfay63.github.io/rotowire-api-client/).